Covid 19 & Your Health

 Call 707-268-2999 for Community Mental Health Support for Covid 19.

 Local professional staff are available if you are feeling anxious, worried, or depressed in ways related to the current health crisis, and need someone to talk to.

-Masks are recommended for everyone, especially unvaccinated people and anyone whose immune system may be compromised.
+Masks are recommended for everyone in high infection areas, especially unvaccinated people and anyone whose immune system may be compromised.
 They are required by law in some circumstances.
 A 6 foot distance is also recommended.
-The combination of masks and a 6 foot distance is a practical way to keep safe.
+The combination of masks and a 6 foot distance is a practical way to keep vulnerable community members safe.